aiXander/Realtime_PyAudio_FFT/README.md

 * When called, the stream_analyzer, applies FFT to the latest audio segment
 * When enabled, the visualizer displays these FFT features in realtime

-**Uses:**
+**Usage:**
 * I personally have learned **A LOT** about sound by watching this realtime visualization while listening to music
-* You can run the stream_analyzer in headless mode and use the FFT features in any Python Application that requires live music features
+* You can run the stream_analyzer in headless mode and use the FFT features in any Python Application that requires live musical features

 ![Teaser image](./assets/usage.png)